Rolls-Royce says ValueAct executive leaves board

-LONDON (Reuters) - British engineering company Rolls-Royce (RR.L) said Bradley Singer, a representative of its largest shareholder the activist investor ValueAct Capital, has resigned from its board.
+LONDON, Dec 10 (Reuters) - British engineering company Rolls-Royce said Bradley Singer, a representative of its largest shareholder the activist investor ValueAct Capital, has resigned from its board.

 Rolls-Royce said on Tuesday that Singer, chief operating officer of ValueAct, left on December 9 after nearly four years as a non-executive director.